jakobhaervig/openfoam-dockerfiles/README.md

 docker container run -ti --rm -v $HOME/openfoam-data:/data -w /data openfoam:latest
 ```

-*Please note* that everything in the container is deleted when you exit the container.
+Note: All files stored in the container are deleted when you exit the container.
 Therefore you should save your simulation results and solver development in ``/data``, which is the only directory that persists when the container is closed.

-Running the above command should leave you inside the Docker container with the username "foam".
+Running the above command should leave you inside the Docker container with the username ```foam```.

+## 4. Accessing files in the Docker container

-Also, you may access the container through ``$HOME/openfoam-data`` e.g.:
+You may access the container through ``$HOME/openfoam-data`` e.g.:

 On a Windows system: ``C:\Users\jakob\openfoam-data``